-Sunday (9:00 am to 12:00 pm)
+Saturday (9:00 am to 12:00 pm)

 This is the big day.
 Today, you find out if your rocket motor performs as you designed it.
 You will be shown how to install the igniter in your motor and how to install the motor and instrumentation.
 After everything checks out, it is time to fire the motor.

 You will press the firing button on the control panel as you watch your motor on a TV monitor.
 As you press the firing button, you will be touching a bit of rocket history.
 This is not an ordinary firing button or control panel.
 It is the original control panel used by Aerojet in Sacramento, California.
 Aerojet was called the "General Motors of Rocketry" by Time magazine in the 1960's.
 The control panel you are using to test your rocket motor was also used to test fire solid rocket motors powering Polaris, Minuteman and MX missiles including tactical missiles such as Sidewinder, Maverick, Harpoon and many others.

 After the test, you, your classmates and your instructor will look at the measured chamber pressure as a function of time and compare it to your prediction.
 It will be interesting to see how close you come to the measured results.
 Your instructor will show you how to obtain a C-star combustion efficiency for your motor and how to obtain burn rate data from the test.